TactogenWhitePaper/TactogenWhitePaper/README.md

 - 👋 Welcome to @TactogenWhitePaper
-- 👀 You can view public documents and position papers regarding DEA's Scheduling 4-OH-DiPT, 5-MeO-AMT, 5-MeO-MiPT, 5-MeO-DET, and DiPT, below
+- 👀 You can view public documents and position papers regarding DEA's Scheduling of certain trypamines, below
 - 💞️ I hope to collaborate on public policy informed by science

 - 📫 How to reach me: info@tactogen.com